mako-framework/pusher/README.md

 	$pusher->prefetch('https://example.org/image.jpg', ['as' => 'image']);

-You can prefetch and render resources that you think the user will visit next.
+You can tell the browser to prefetch and render resources that you think the user will visit next.

 	$pusher->push('https://example.org/next', ['prerender']);